eldstal/touchless-xm/README.md

 Boards will not be fabricated before the case is known to be compatible.
 Once I've made a first production run, I'll also upload all the files you need to order your own board from a vendor such as PCBWay.

 ### Firmware
 Not even started yet.
-Will likely be implemented using the Arduino bootloader.
 USB support (only for programming) is already included in the main board.
+The current plan is to use platform.io for the firmware and an arduino bootloader.